nicholas-miklaucic/eins/docs/in-depth.md

 # Advanced Eins

 If you're totally new to Eins or `einops` and want to see what the fuss is about, read the [tutorial](tutorial.md).
-If you just want examples of common operations in Eins, consult the [cookbook](tutorial.md).
 If you're interested in maximizing the power of Eins, you're in the right place!

 ```py
 from eins import EinsOp